eyereece/tensor-compiler/README.md

 # Tensor Compiler

-This is my implementation of a minimal tensor compiler built with MLIR.
+This is my implementation of a tensor compiler built with MLIR.
 It supports a subset of ONNX operations (Constant, Add, Relu, and MatMul) and implements a lowering pipeline from an ONNX graph through MLIR to LLVM IR, with execution via JIT compilation.
 The following highlights the performance of a 2048 x 2048 matrix multiplication workload on an Apple M1 Pro (2021)

 | Metric | Naïve / Baseline | Transposed | Transposed + Tiled |
 | :--- | :---: | :---: | :---: |